 As we grow older, our bones thin and our bone strength reduces.
-Osteoporosis is a disease by which bones become very weak and much more prone to break.
+Osteoporosis is a metabolic bone disease that can devastate bone density, its core strength and increases the risk for bone fracture.
 Many times, it develops unnoticed over many years, without any symptoms or pain until a bone breaks.
 Fractures as a result of osteoporosis most frequently occur in the spine.
 These spinal fractures – called vertebral compression fractures – occur in nearly 700,000 patients every year.
 They can be almost two times as common as other fractures typically associated with osteoporosis, such as broken hips and wrists.

 Symptoms of osteoporosis

 A vertebral compression fracture causes back pain.
-The pain and discomfort commonly occurs close to the break itself.
-Vertebral compression fractures most frequently occur near the waistline, as well as slightly above it (mid-chest) or below it (lower back).
-The discomfort often exacerbates with sitting or standing for some time, which is often relieved by rest or laying down.
+The pain and discomfort commonly occur close to the break itself.
+Vertebral compression fractures most frequently occur near the waistline.
+It can also be slightly above it (mid-chest) or below it (lower back).
+The discomfort often exacerbates with sitting or standing for some time.
+It is often relieved by rest or laying down.
 Even though the pain may shift to other parts of the body (for example, into the abdomen or down the legs), it is uncommon.

 Management for osteoporosis